-Our planned audit work against these four areas is risk based and proportionate.
-Our initial assessment builds upon our understanding of the IJB's key priorities and risks along with discussions with management and review of board and committee minutes and key strategy documents.
+Our planned audit work is risk based and proportionate.
+Our initial assessment builds upon our understanding of Clydeplan' key priorities and risks along with discussions with management and review of Joint Committee minutes and key strategy documents.

 We have identified one significant risk in relation to financial sustainability as set out in the table below.

-At this stage, we have not identified any significant risks in relation to the other wider scope areas.
-Audit planning is a continuous process and we will report all identified significant risks, as they relate to the four wider scope areas, in our annual audit report.
+Audit planning is a continuous process and we will report all identified significant risks, as they relate to our wider scope audit, in our annual audit report.